IPG Photonics (IPGP) Q2 2017 Results - Earnings Call Transcript

 Valentin P. Gapontsevm, Ph.D. - IPG Photonics Corp.

 With systems, we normally work in both in market application and micro applications.
 It's a big range of different kind of systems.
-And we – so for some applications – (54:55) the new technology, for example, are market application (55:01).
-And so, for them, we develop unique technology for large diameter pipe.
+And we – so for some applications – we are on pace with the new technology, for example, for market application (55:01), and so on.
+For them, we develop unique technology for large diameter pipe.
 And our proven technology (55:09) the full system, not just technology, not just lasers for this system.
-A full, complete solution is for a gas pipe or oil pipe (55:25) installed directly in the field.
+A full, complete solution is for a gas pipe, for oil pipe (55:25) installed directly in the field.

-It's one process introduction market takes three to five years minimum.
-And we in the middle will just wait until (55:38) started in development in the – developed in Russia, but now, we're going into Canada, U.S., to other countries.
+It's a long process introduction, market takes three to five years minimum.
+And we in the middle will just wait until – we're going to get started in development in the – developed in Russia, but now, we're going into Canada, U.S., to other countries.
 So, a lot of countries and so on.
-(55:48) very serious business for both on oil and gas.
+It would be a very serious business for both on oil and gas.
 We develop the practical system for – to where we can – for assembly, the railway, the full tracks, wagon, (56:05) and also for (56:08) wagons.
 Also, we tested this in the field, full complete solution.

-It's – this also, we have – from the point for us also now with the problem sanction of the American new sanction can delay (56:29) penetration to this market.
+It's – this also, we have – from the point for us also now with the problem sanction of the American new sanction can delay our penetration to this market.
 But the (56:31) it's multi-hundered million it now operates, so in that – in our (56:40) this political problem.
 And maybe now, we reap our costs for the development for West market.
-For that, we created two (56:47) inside a very serious development team in Milan, Italy.
+For that, we created two partners inside a very serious development team in Milan, Italy.
 Now, Milan company is second.
-We develop also in America this year, and developed also a strong (57:02) inside application center and the assembly center for – to work in American market.
+We develop also in America this year, and developed also a strong inside application center and the assembly center for – to work in American market.

 Mark Miller - The Benchmark Co.
 LLC